-As we enter a new year, job seekers should follow this list of resolutions to prepare for the start of a new career.
-2021 should be a year to focus on hope, growth and new opportunities ahead.
-Listed below are some tips on how to begin the process of finding a great new career this year.
+The new year should be a time to focus on hope, growth and new opportunities ahead.
+Listed below are nine tips on how to begin the process of finding a great new career this year.

 Update Your Resume